StelladictBeneops/SubwaySandwichGenerator/README.md

-Subway Sandwich Generator
-This script generates a random Subway sandwich for you, complete with a bread, meat, vegetables, sauce, and the option of guacamole.

 This is a simple Java program that generates a random Subway sandwich with a choice of bread, meat, veggies, sauce, and an optional guacamole.

 How to use the Subway Sandwich Generator